Alon-Alush/alon-alush.github.io/_posts/PE File Format/2025-04-21-importaddresstable.md

 ![MessageBoxA implementation](/assets/images/pefileformat/fields.png)

-- `u1.AddressOfData`: Before loading, this is a pointer (RVA) to an `IMAGE_IMPORT_BY_NAME` structure (where the function name is stored)
+- `u1.AddressOfData`: After loading, it contains the RVAs of the external functions' memory address in memory.
 - `u1.Ordinal` : If the function is imported by `ordinal` (number) instead of by name.
-- `u1.ForwarderString`: Relative Virtual Address (RVA) that points to an ASCII string inside the PE file.
-This string specifies a forwarded import — meaning the imported function actually resides in another DLL.
--
+- `u1.ForwarderString`: If the imported function is [*forwarded*](https://devblogs.microsoft.com/oldnewthing/20060719-24/?p=30473) to another DLL, this field contains an RVA to an ASCII string in memory that includes the name of the forwarded module and the actual function name inside it (e.g. `NTDLL.RtlExitUserThread`).